kdflint/alliance-ship/docs/install.md

 Confirm this step is successful by comparing your command output to this output.
 It should be similar. https://github.com/NorthBridge/alliance-community/wiki/%60manage.py-createsuperuser%60-sample-output

-### 10) Share your local server (to enable Github test callbacks)

-HashiCorp (makers of vagrant) provider a service that lets you make your local development server available to the public.
-You have to create a (free) account with HashiCorp (https://atlas.hashicorp.com/account/new) and then while your development server is running, use the following commands in the host machine

-   vagrant login
-   vagrant share

-A public facing url will be printed on your console.
-You will use this for GitHub authentication and webhook callbacks.

 ### 11) Start the Django development webserver

 From within your virtual machine session that you established in Step 5 execute